Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 # Ideas
 * rectangle with orientation-angle
 * drawEllipse - circle is also an ellipse
-* polygon data type + drawFunction (polygon is a closed polyline) -> for filled polygons: Saatfül-Algorithmus
 * interactive teachIn
   * circle
   * line